nais/doc/old/security/README.md

 #### Supply Chain

-NAIS provides a secure way to deploy applications using Supply-chain Levels for Software Artifacts (SLSA).
+NAIS provides a secure way to deploy applications using [Supply-chain Levels for Software Artifacts (SLSA)][slsa].
 This means that every application is deployed using a secure supply chain that ensures that the application is deployed in a secure manner.

+[slsa]: ./salsa/salsa.md

 #### Security Policies